ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 As recommended by NVIDIA I used the YUV colorspace.

+7. ##### Cropping

+To cropp the image to the track in front of the car a Keras cropping layer was added into the model.

 ### Model Architecture and Training Strategy

 #### 1. Model architecture

-In my attempts to find a model that can well perform on both tracks I tried some models.
+In my attempts to find a model that can perform well on both tracks I tried some models.
 Starting with the [Commaai Model](https://github.com/commaai/research) and the [NVIDIA Model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 After proper data augmentation and realising the different color channel order in the drive.py (RGB vs BGR) I figured out that the used model architecture was not important and both models were able to run both tracks successfully.
 Finally I used the Commaai mode.

 | Layer (type)             |    Output Shape           |   Param  | Hint  |